Our guide to buy a house in Koh Lanta

 Step 4: Sign the Sale and Purchase Agreement (SPA) to buy a house in Koh Lanta

 The Sale and Purchase Agreement (SPA) is the central legal instrument governing the property transaction.
-It defines the rights and obligations of both parties, outlines the agreed price and payment terms, and includes clauses regarding transfer of ownership, conditions precedent, warranties, and allocation of taxes and fees.
+It defines the rights and obligations of both parties, outlines the agreed price and payment terms, and includes clauses regarding the transfer of ownership, conditions precedent, warranties, and the allocation of taxes and fees.

 Step 5: Execute the payment to buy a house in Koh Lanta